akvo/wash-futures-explorer/docs/overview.rst

 Components
 ==========

-USAID-Tool-1 consists of three main components:
+WASH Futures Explorer consists of three main components:

 1. **Data Input**: Raw data derived from the IF model, household surveys, and secondary sources, containing historical and projected indicators related to water and sanitation.
 2. **Data Transformation**: A Jupyter Notebook processes and structures the data, preparing it for visualization.
 The notebook includes steps for data cleaning, calculation of progress rates, and structuring data for PowerBI.